Building a Line Following Robot with TCS34725 RGB Sensor

 1. First, mount the Arduino Uno into the Arduino holder and attach the holder to the chassis.

-2. Then, stack the Arduino Motor Shield Rev3 on top of the Arduino Uno, ensuring all header pins are properly aligned.
+2. Then, stack the Arduino Motor Shield Rev3 on top of the Arduino Uno.
+Make sure all header pins are properly aligned.

 3. After that, attach the TCS34725 sensor module to the sensor holder and mount the holder to the front-bottom of the chassis, facing downward toward the track surface.
 The sensor should be approximately 10 to 15 mm above the ground for best results.